 Appreciated publicly traded securities you've held more than one year are long-term capital gains property, which often makes one of the best charitable gifts.
 Why?
-You can deduct the current fair market value and avoid any capital gains tax you would have owed had you sold the property.
-This will be especially beneficial to taxpayers facing the 3.8% NIIT (see Case Study 6 on page 10) or the top 20% long-term capital gains rate (see page 8) this year.
+You can deduct the current fair market value and avoid the capital gains tax you'd pay if you sold the property.
+This will be especially beneficial to taxpayers facing the 3.8% NIIT (see page 11) or the top 20% long-term capital gains rate this year.